carbon-language/carbon-lang/docs/design/generics/details.md

 -   It would naively seem to forbid the author of `MyType` from defining `MyType as ComparableWith(MyType)`.
--   It would creates a situation where two _independent_ libraries can define parameterized implementations of the `ComparableWith` interface that conflict.
+-   It would not prevent two _independent_ libraries from defining parameterized implementations of the `ComparableWith` interface that conflict.